c3cbot/legacy-c3cbot/README.md

 A bot that can be customized using plugins.
 Currently supports Facebook Messenger (using facebook-chat-api) and Discord (using discord.js)

 ## Install
-Clone this repository and you are ready to go.
+Install Node.JS if you don't have one, then clone this repository and you are ready to go.

 ## Usage
 `$ node index.js`